GENERAL | SUPER LATE MODEL | OUTLAW LATE MODEL

 F. All cars must be equipped with a working starter.

 G. Battery cannot be located in the driver's compartment.
 Must be located behind rear firewall.

-H. No driver-operated adjustable devices of any kind allowed.
+H. No driver/crew operated adjustable devices of any kind allowed while car is on track.
 Exception: Brake Bias

 I. Traction Control is ILLEGAL.
 Any driver caught running traction control will lose all points and money for that event & that driver will serve a min.
 2 race suspension, which will transfer to the following season if need be.
 If this infraction is caught during tech, you will load up your car & that will be your first week served of a 2 race suspension.
 There will be no changing or correcting of this infraction - that car & that driver will be done racing for the night at that point.

 JA.
 All cars will be required to run an Crane Cams or MSD Ignition Box (Magnetos are allowed).
 All boxes must be mounted in furthest upper right hand corner of interior.
 Berlin Raceway has the right to confiscate and replace any Box with a new one at any time, for any reason.
 Any driver that refuses to trade their Box will be dealt an immediate penalty.

 J. No clip-on wheel weights on outside of wheel.
 Stick-on weights, if used on outside, must be glued and taped down (no outside wheel weights allowed on 4-Cylinders).

 K. No aluminum Heim joints (rod ends) allowed.